 Fruits, vegetables, whole grains, beans, legumes, nuts, and seeds are excellent sources of fiber.
 Fiber is the part of plant foods that your body can not break down.
 There are two types of fiber: insoluble and soluble.

-Wheat bran, vegetables, and whole grain are examples of insoluble fiber, which promote regular bowel movements.
-Oatmeal, barley, beans, peas, legumes, fruits, some vegetables, nuts, and seeds contain soluble fiber, which helps make you feel full and lowers your cholesterol.
+Wheat bran, vegetables, and whole-grain are examples of insoluble fiber, which promote regular bowel movements.
+Oatmeal, barley, beans, peas, legumes, fruits, some vegetables, nuts, and seeds contain soluble fiber, making you feel full and lowers your cholesterol.
 Research has shown that eating a high-fiber diet can reduce your risk of heart disease.

 The recommended daily amount of fiber is 25 grams for women and 38 grams for men.
 Adding more fiber to your meals and snacks can be as simple as choosing whole grains instead of refined grains.